Mary Chapin Carpenter: 1987–1991: Early years with Columbia Records

 Jennings had originally planned to sign Carpenter to an independent label, but the owner of a Washington, D.C. nightclub submitted some of Carpenter's demos to a representative of Columbia Records' Nashville division.
 This led to her signing with that label in 1987, only two days before she was slated to sign the contract with the other independent label.
 Columbia released her debut album Hometown Girl in 1987.
 The label hyphenated her first name as "Mary-Chapin" to indicate that it was a compound given name and lessen the possibility of her being referred to as just Mary.
 Her albums would continue to punctuate her name in this fashion until 1994.
 Of the ten songs on Hometown Girl, Carpenter wrote or co-wrote eight.
 The two exceptions were "Come On Home" and a cover of Tom Waits' "Downtown Train".
 She had also recorded John Stewart's "Runaway Train" with the intent of including it on the album, but Columbia removed this song because Rosanne Cash had also recorded it and wanted to issue it as a single.
 Jennings played guitar, synthesizer, piano, bass guitar, and mandolin on the album, while Mark O'Connor contributed on fiddle and Tony Rice on acoustic guitar.
 Musician Jon Carroll played piano and also provided percussion by shaking a Cream of Wheat can.
 While the album did not produce any charting singles, it received word of mouth attention in folk music circles, which led to her being booked to perform at the Philadelphia Folk Festival in addition to serving as an opening act for Emmylou Harris.

 Because of her first album's commercial failure, Carpenter sought to make her next one more appealing to country radio.
 She charted for the first time in early 1989 with "How Do", which ascended to number 19 on the Billboard Hot Country Songs charts.
 The song served as the lead single to her second Columbia album, State of the Heart.
-The album charted three more singles between 1989 and 1990.
-First was "Never Had It So Good", a song which Carpenter wrote with Jennings.
-By the end of 1989, this became her first top-ten hit on Billboard.
+"Never Had It So Good", a song which Carpenter wrote with Jennings, became her first top-ten country hit by the end of 1989.
 After it were "Quittin' Time" (co-written by Robb Royer and Roger Linn) and "Something of a Dreamer", which Carpenter wrote by herself.
 William Ruhlmann of AllMusic thought that Carpenter was "still in transition" between the folk influences of her debut and the more mainstream country sounds of her later albums.
 She won Top New Female Vocalist from the Academy of Country Music in 1989.
 At the 33rd Annual Grammy Awards in 1991, "Quittin' Time" was nominated for a Grammy Award for Best Female Country Vocal Performance.